Last Updated on May 19, 2023

 Field of Dreams Movie Site – Dyersville

 The 1989 ‘Field of Dreams’ movie, starring Kevin Costner was filmed on a farm just outside of Dyersville in Iowa.
 The baseball diamond and the farm house were left as they were in the film and continue to attract visitors to the site.
 Every summer, Ghost Sunday events see a team of ‘ghost’ baseball players putting on a fun (and free) comedy show and on the first weekend in September the movie site holds a ‘Team of Dreams’ event with real MLB players.
-2020 will see the New York Yankees play the Chicago White Sox in the very first MLB game to ever be played in Iowa.
+2021 saw the New York Yankees play the Chicago White Sox in the very first MLB game to ever be played in Iowa.

 Hula Hoop Tree – Amber/Anamosa